raynergoh/DeeCeeAyy/README.md

 ## 📊 Strategy Performance Comparison
 This section summarizes the performance comparison between the Custom DCA Strategy and the Baseline Traditional DCA Strategy based on backtesting results from 2005 to 2015.
+The Traditional DCA invests a fixed amount consistently, while the Custom DCA adjusts investment amounts based on market valuation, with a minimum investment threshold to avoid underinvestment.

-The Traditional DCA strategy invests $500 on the first trading day on each month, While Custom DCA strategy uses the following parameters:
+The Custom DCA strategy uses the following parameters:
 - **multiplier: 400**
 - **DCA_amount: 500**
 - **min_investment_pct: 0.8**